 In general the quality of an exercise will increase with more involvement of joints, muscles and a corresponding increase in central nervous system activity to manage them.
 The more of the body that is involved in an exercise the closer these criteria are met.

-The following ten exercises are among the most effective at developing optimal strength size and power as far as I am concerned, sure, there are a few others that are not on this list but the following exercises cover all the bases:
+The following ten exercises are among the most effective at developing optimal strength, size and power, as far as I am concerned, sure, there are a few others that are not on this list but the following movements cover all the bases:

-This excersise is most effective when performed standing as it then involves the entire body down to the feet.
-The Press utilises all the trunk musculature, hips and legs to stabilise the body whilst the bar is pressed overhead by the upper chest, deltoids and triceps.
+This movement is most effective when performed standing as it then involves the entire body from the feet up.
+The Press utilises all the mid section musculature, hips and legs to stabilise the body whilst the bar is pressed overhead by the upper chest, deltoids and triceps.
 It is therefore also an excellent exercise for developing the strength and stability of the core.
 The Press develops strength in the entire midsection – the abs, obliques, intercostals and back in addition to the shoulders and arms.
 It therefore uses more muscles and elicits more CNS activity than any other upper body exercise.
 It builds big shoulders and helps keep them healthy.
 Too much emphasis on bench pressing causes over development of the anterior deltoid at the expense of the posterior which becomes relatively weak.
 To keep the shoulders healthy you need to do both.
 The Press can be done with a regular bar, a fat bar, a log, dumbbells or kettlebells.

 Flat or incline press

 This movement can be performed with a barbell or dumbbells.
 The bench press needs no introduction and is the most popular exercise seen being performed in the gym.
 It is arguably one of the most effective exercises for developing optimal strength in the upper body.
 It is not without controversy however and is associated with shoulder problems especially by trainees utilising poor form.
-My personal view is that incline presses are safer and transfer better to functional sporting activity. long limbed individuals sometimes have problems with this exercise and can benefit from utilising the weighted dip as an alternative.
+Incline presses are probably safer and may transfer more effectively to functional sporting activity. long limbed individuals sometimes have problems with this exercise and can benefit from utilising the weighted dip as an alternative.

 Barbell or one Arm Dumbbell Row